jpuck/dotfiles/README.md

-# gitbash
+# prefage
 common preferences

 this is a compilation of common preferences for bash prompt, aliases,
-and git version 1.7.10+ tools (tab completion & custom prompt).
+and git version 1.7.10+ tools (tab completion, custom prompt, & meld for desktops).

 .bashrc originally taken from stock Ubuntu 14.04 desktop
 http://www.ubuntu.com/